Observation of resonant doublet and variable finesse in a tabletop meter-scale linear three-mirror cavity: Conclusion

 \section{Conclusion}

-Building upon established theoretical studies of three-mirror cavities, we have successfully designed and implemented a meter-scale experimental prototype, enabling direct investigation of its optical properties.
-Our experimental observations confirmed the expected resonance peak splitting, which shows good agreement with simulation predictions.
-Although the simulations are based on idealized assumptions, such as the plane-wave approximation and perfectly lossless mirrors, the close match between theoretical and experimental results validates the robustness of the model.
-Furthermore, our results demonstrate that the three-mirror cavity can effectively be interpreted as a two-mirror system with a finesse that is variable by adjusting one sub-cavity away from its resonant condition.
-This controllable finesse introduces a high degree of flexibility, allowing the cavity response to be adapted for different experimental needs.
-However, the precision with which a target finesse can be achieved in practice may be limited by several factors, including mechanical stability, alignment sensitivity, and mirror losses.
-In this study, we focused on a fully symmetric configuration, with all three mirrors having identical reflectivities and both sub-cavities set to equal macroscopic lengths.
-Future investigations will aim to explore more advanced and varied configurations.
-This includes asymmetric setups, featuring unequal sub-cavity lengths or differing mirror reflectivities, as well as larger-scale implementations.
-Additionally, employing suspended mirrors or operating the cavity under vacuum conditions would reduce environmental noise, enabling more precise measurements.
+Building upon established theoretical studies of 3MCs, we have successfully designed and implemented a meter--scale experimental prototype, enabling direct observation of resonance peak splitting and variable--finesse behavior.

+Our measurements confirmed the expected resonance peak splitting, which shows good agreement with simulation predictions.
+Although the simulations are based on idealized assumptions, such as the plane--wave approximation and perfectly lossless mirrors, the close match between theoretical and experimental results validates the robustness of the model.

+Furthermore, our results demonstrate that the 3MC can be effectively described as a two--mirror system with a finesse that is variable through detuning of one sub--cavity from resonance.
+This variability provides a high degree of flexibility, enabling the cavity response to be adapted to different requirements.

+In this study, we focused on a fully symmetric configuration, with all three mirrors having identical reflectivities and both sub--cavities set to equal macroscopic lengths.
+Future investigations will aim to explore varied configurations.
+This includes asymmetric setups, featuring unequal sub--cavity lengths or differing mirror reflectivities, as well as larger--scale implementations.
+Additionally, employing suspended mirrors or operating the cavity under vacuum would reduce environmental noise, enabling more precise measurements.
 Another challenge lies in developing techniques to control such system and lock it in a precise operating regime.
-Such studies could contribute to the development of filtering systems for the reduction of quantum noise in advanced interferometric gravitational wave detectors.
+Such studies could contribute to the development of filtering systems for the reduction of quantum noise in advanced interferometric GWDs.